 Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above manage risks.
-Holding risk owners to account for major/strategic risks.
-The corporate risk register summary identifies risk owners at Director/senior officer level and tracks changes to risk scores.
-Regular reports are presented to Committee on the corporate risk register and risk management support activity.
-Audit & Governance Committee members attended a January 2016 risk management refresher workshop presented by Zurich Municipal and a further session delivered by Audit & Assurance in April 2017.
+Holding risk owners to account for management support activity during the year. major/strategic risks.
+The Committee carries out a 'deep dive' review of one or more corporate risks with the relevant risk owner or key contact at each meeting.
 Advising on the adequacy of the assurance framework and considering whether assurance is deployed efficiently and effectively.
 Specifying its assurance needs, identifying gaps or overlaps in assurance.
 Seeking to streamline assurance gathering and reporting.
 Reviewing the effectiveness of assurance providers, e.g. internal audit, risk management, external audit.
 Regular reporting of planned and actual coverage by Internal and External Audit.
 Committee challenge opportunities for reliance on IA work by External Auditors and receives Internal and External Audit and Risk Management progress reports.
 The IA report includes audits in progress and in-year review of resources and achievement of plan.
-4 IA reviewed and provided assurance on risk management arrangements in 2016/17.
-In addition, from April 2017 the Committee will review and challenge a selection of corporate risk at each meeting.
+4 IA have reviewed and provided assurance on risk management arrangements in 2015/16.
 Supporting the quality of the internal audit activity, particularly by underpinning its organisational independence.
 Reviewing the audit charter and functional reporting arrangements.
 Assessing the effectiveness of internal audit arrangements and supporting improvements.
-The Head of Audit & Assurance has right of access to and regular briefings for the Chair of Audit & Governance Committee.
+The Head of Audit & Assurance has right of access to and regular briefings for the Chair of the Audit & Governance Committee.
 The Committee receives and approves the IA Charter and annual strategic statement, including reporting and monitoring arrangements, supporting the IA annual plan.
-Annual External Auditors Audit Findings Report includes commentary re IA as part of assessment of financial control arrangements.
-5 The Committee reviewed the Internal Audit Quality Assurance Improvement Plan.
-The annual Head of Audit Opinion Report includes an assessment of IA
+The External Auditors Audit Findings Report includes commentary on Internal Audit as part of their assessment of financial control arrangements.
+5 The Committee reviews the Internal Audit Quality Assurance Improvement Plan.
+The annual Head of Audit Opinion Report includes an assessment of IA performance and quality assurance.
+Committee approved Peer review approach for external assessment of IA compliance with Public Service Internal Audit Standards and received the overall opinion and a